speasley/brightspace-percentager-chrome/README.md

 ### Disclaimer

 Neither this extension nor its author are affiliated with or endorsed by D2L.
-This is an independent project created for the purpose of reducing potential evaluation bias.
+This is an independent project created for the purpose of improving the experience of using D2L Brightspace.